hline

 “That we know anything at all about the Hammurabi, Hittite, or Assyrian Codes is due to the preservation of the ancient cuneiform tablets and stones upon which the statutes of these codes were engraved.
 However, there exists no original text of the Noahide code, and never was the existence of such a text ever reported.
 The earliest sources to give systematic treatment to Noachide Law are talmudic, and the earliest book of the Halakha which undertakes to deliniate the Seven Laws is the Tosefta, attributed to Hiyya bar Abba, born circa 160.”

 Aaron Lichtenstein, in his scholarly treatise, could find only Talmudic sources for his earliest codification.
-An analysis of the II Luqas 15 suggests that the seven laws of Noach were codofied even earlier than the Talmud.
+An analysis of the II Luqas 15 suggests that the seven laws of Noach were codified even earlier than the Talmud.

 In The Nazarean Codicil